junInUK/week12_day4_polymorphism_composition_quiz/quiz.md

 ### 5. Give an example of when you could use polymorphism.

 Answer: As we discussed in 3, java allow us to use abstract class or interface to implement polymorphism.
-But when we use abstract class and when we use interface has a little different.
 ![Image of Polymorphism](./image/Action-Polymorphism.png)